SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.8.md

 | 5101        | Error       | Parameter with Type \[Type\] should not contain a Default Value tag.                          |
 | 5102        | Warning     | Column Parameter should not contain a Default Value tag.
 This is currently not yet supported. |

-#### Error in case a button or page button was defined on a parameter of which the type is not “write” \[ID_17445\]
+#### Error in case a button or page button was defined on a parameter of which the type is not 'write' \[ID_17445\]

-The Validator will now issue an error when a button or page button was defined on a parameter of which the type is not “write”.
+The Validator will now issue an error when a button or page button was defined on a parameter of which the type is not "write".

 | Result code | Class       | Description                                 |
 |-------------|-------------|---------------------------------------------|